kunpengliao1/data-portal/content/guides/userguides/matrices.md

 # HCA DCP Data Matrix Overview

-You DCP provides cell by gene matrices for data processed with standardized pipelines.
+The DCP provides cell by gene matrices for data processed with standardized pipelines.
 Additionally, any researcher who contributes HCA data may optionally provide a "contributor generated" cell by gene matrix.
 This overview describes both matrices, how to download them, and how to link them back to the metadata.

 ## DCP generated matrices
 After data is processed with standardized DCP pipelines, two types of cell by gene matrices are available for download depending on the library construction method: